Chasing Autumn Colors: 6 Elegant Hotels Near Fall Foliage Spots

 The transportation system most sightseers use first when traveling to Naha is the Okinawa Urban Monorail (nicknamed Yui Rail).

 It is Okinawa Prefecture’s only railway, traveling from Naha Airport Station in the south to Tedako-Uranishi Station in the north.
-It’s convenient and speedy transportation for those who plan to only travel within Naha.
+It’s a convenient and speedy transportation option for those who plan to only travel within Naha.

 If you are going to ride the monorail several times a day, it would be a great deal to purchase either the One Day Pass (800 yen) or the Two Day Pass (1,400 yen) for unlimited rides.